 These maps denote the average annual chance of a subsurface drought occurring (%).
 Droughts are defined as 3 months of soil moisture conditions considerably below normal conditions; calculated through the Standardized Soil Moisture Index (SSMI; see 'Drought' in Glossary).

-It can be noted that the probability of severe droughts increases most in the north and along the coast of Ghana in a future climate.
-This is particularly important for agricultural areas and nature.
+Under future climate conditions, Ghana will experience more soil moisture droughts in almost all of its provinces.
+This is particularly important for agricultural and natural areas.